chenhbo/chenhbo.github.io/_pages/about.md

-I am investigating the development of freehand 3D ultrasound imaging and intelligent diagnostic systems for clinical use, including 3D reconstruction and visualization, medical object detection and surgical navigation.
-My research interests involve ultrasound imaging, medical image analysis, medical robotics, motion correction, computer vision and computer graphics.
+My research interests include 3D reconstruction and scene representation, AI-based medical image analysis - segmentation/detection, biomedical ultrasound imaging and diagnosis.
+During my PhD project, I have focused on the development of 3D reconstruction and intelligent diagnostic platforms for freehand 3D ultrasound imaging, targeting applications for the structures of carotid artery, spine, and teeth.

 ------